ggeorgovassilis/spring-rest-invoker/README.md

 Note that the annotations are from spring's web package.

-and then map it to the remote REST URL you want to consume:
+### 2. Then map it to the remote REST URL you want to consume:

 ```xml
 <bean id="RemoteBookService"